-For example, deals from Mint Mobile or Ultra Mobile's pay-as-you-go package, are two plans that, while not aimed at seniors, perfectly fit the needs of many in this category.
-On the other hand, when it comes to senior cell phone plans specifically designed for older age groups, many have residency requirements.
-(Both AT&T and Verizon can offer major discounts, but you must prove you live in Florida and that you're over 55.)
-T-Mobile requires you to be 55 or over, though you can live anywhere to reap the savings from its senior cell phone plan
+Be aware that when it comes to senior cell phone plans specifically designed for older age groups, many have residency requirements.
+Both AT&T and Verizon can offer major discounts on wireless service, but you must prove you live in Florida and that you're over 55.
+T-Mobile requires you to be 55 or over, though you can live anywhere to reap the savings from its senior cell phone plan.

 The best cell phone plans for seniors